jsh58/DMRfinder/README.md

     -s <str>      Column names of DSS output to include in <output>
                     (comma-separated; def. "mu, diff, pval")
 ```
 These are the fields of the DSS output that are included in the output file.
-The default values are `mu` (methylation fraction), `diff` (methylation difference), and `pval` (p-value); columns selected with `-s` will be appended to this list.
-Options available with DSS (2.14.0) are the following: `phi`, `diff.se`, `stat`, and `fdr`.
+The default values are `mu` (methylation fraction), `diff` (methylation difference), and `pval` (*p*-value); columns selected with `-s` will be appended to this list.
+Options available with DSS (v2.14.0) are the following: `phi`, `diff.se`, `stat`, and `fdr`.
 When `-q` is specified (see below), `fdr` is automatically selected.

 The methylation fraction is reported for each group individually, as `group:mu`.
 For each group-group comparison, slightly different values for `mu` may be reported for a given group; these values are averaged for the output file.
 The same is true for other values that are reported for each group (e.g. `phi`).

-The methylation difference and p-value are reported for each group-group comparison, as `group1->group2:diff` and `group1->group2:pval`.
+The methylation difference and *p*-value are reported for each group-group comparison, as `group1->group2:diff` and `group1->group2:pval`.
 Differences are given as group2 with respect to group1, so values below zero represent hypomethylation in group2.
 Because of occasional inconsistencies in reported methylation levels (as described in the previous paragraph), a given `group1->group2:diff` might not exactly equal `group2:mu` minus `group1:mu`.
 <br><br>

 ```